-- a. a receiver, receiver and manager, administrative receiver or similar person is appointed with respect to the assets and undertakings of Firetrail; - b.
-Firetrail: - i. goes into liquidation; - ii. ceases to carry on business in relation to its activities as an investment manager; - iii. breaches any provision of the agreement, or fails to observe or perform any representation, warranty or undertaking given by Firetrail under the agreement and Firetrail fails to correct such breach or failure within 20 business days of receiving notice in writing from the Responsible Entity specifying such breach or failure; - c.
-Firetrail sells or transfers or makes any agreement for the sale or transfer of the main business and undertaking of the Antipodes or of a beneficial interest therein; - d. the Responsible Entity is removed as trustee of the Fund; or - e. the members of the Fund resolve that Firetrail be replaced.
+- i. goes into liquidation; - ii. ceases to carry on business in relation to its activities as an investment manager; - iii. breaches any provision of the agreement, or fails to observe or perform any representation, warranty or undertaking given by Solaris under the agreement and Solaris fails to correct such breach or failure within 20 business days of receiving notice in writing from the Responsible Entity specifying such breach or failure; - c) Solaris sells or transfers or makes any agreement for the sale or transfer of the main business and undertaking of the Solaris or of a beneficial interest therein; - d) the Responsible Entity is removed as trustee of the Fund; or - e) the members of the Fund resolve that Solaris be replaced.